 We have a problem where the Request class is inconsistent.
 The solution I propose would be to cascade down from using decoded values to encoded values.

 I think REQUEST_URI should be used as a last resort.
 If a user requests /ö then I expect that in the Request class.
 What if they request /%C3%B6?
 I still expect /ö in the request class.
 That's because they're the same, just ones encoded and the other is not.

 I think it'd be a far more common scenario for a person to want to use the already decoded values.

-#2 Updated by Mathew Davies about 4 years ago
+#2 Updated by Mathew Davies over 4 years ago

 I'd prefer rawurldecode.
 This way the addition character isn't parsed as a space.
 This will mimic how the server globals act.

 'SCRIPT_NAME' => string '/ö +' (length=5) 'REQUEST_URI' => string '/%C3%B6%20+' (length=11) 'DOCUMENT_URI' => string '/ö +' (length=5) 'PHP_SELF' => string '/ö +' (length=5)